-The Washburn Training Institute: Equipping Clinicians with Best Practices
+The United Health Foundation Institute at Washburn Center for Children: Equipping Clinicians with Best Practices

 As Washburn prepares to build a new facility, it will also create an innovative, national model for training clinicians in evidence-based practices.
-The Washburn Training Institute will expand Washburn’s ability to provide advanced training and best practices to more clinicians in Minnesota and nationwide.
+The United Health Foundation Training Institute will expand Washburn’s ability to provide advanced training and best practices to more clinicians in Minnesota and nationwide.

 - Enhance training for agency staff